gindij/personal_website/_posts/2021-03-08-finding-eigvals.md

 can find to an eigenvalue corresponding to the vector $x$, _i.e._ an $\alpha$ such that $Ax \approx \alpha x$.
 We can easily solve this minimization problem by setting the derivative of the objective (w.r.t. $\alpha$) to 0 and solving for $\alpha$.
-Carrying this out, as a function of and $x$, we get:
+Carrying this out, as a function of $x$, we get:
 <div>
 $$
   \alpha(x) = \frac{x^TAx}{x^Tx}
 $$
 </div>

-Let's see what happens if we maximize $\alpha(x)$ over $x$.
+What we are interested in are the critical points of $\alpha(x)$ as a function of $x$.
 Using the vector analog of the quotient rule for taking derivatives, we have
 <div>
 \begin{align*}
   \nabla_x \alpha(A, x) &= \frac{2Ax}{x^Tx} - \frac{(2x)(x^TAx)}{(x^Tx)^2} \\\\